HydraMeshnet/developer-portal/hydra.md

 ### Run Mainnet Node

-To participate in IoP's mainnet network, your job is easy.
-You either use Docker or core-control it takes up minutes to install and start a relay or forger node.
+To participate in IoP's mainnet network, you can use either Docker or core-control.
+It takes only minutes to install and start a relay or forger node.

 <div class="alert alert-info">
-  Note, that syncing up with the mainnet may take up to hours depending on your server's performance.
+  A full state synchronization may take hours depending on your server's performance.
 </div>

 #### Via Docker

-1. Clone out [Hydra Core](https://github.com/Internet-of-People/hydra-core).
-Alternatively you can download only the [mainnet directory](https://github.com/Internet-of-People/hydra-core/tree/hydra-2.6.10/docker/production/mainnet) with the Docker files.
+1. Clone [Hydra Core](https://github.com/Internet-of-People/hydra-core).
+Alternatively you can download only the [mainnet directory](https://github.com/Internet-of-People/hydra-core/tree/hydra-2.6.31%2Bp1/docker/mainnet) with the Docker files.
 1. Go to the network's directory:

    ```bash